-We humans have only just very recently begun communicating in a complex fashion during high anxiety speaking situations.
+We humans, have only just very recently begun communicating in a complex fashion during high anxiety speaking situations.
 Meeting new people, making small talk, making presentations, during conflicts with colleagues.
-These are all very difficult things to do when speaking one’s native language.
+These are all challenging things to do when speaking one’s native language.

-Most people, when they think about obtaining an American accent or getting rid of their accent, think about the pronunciation of their sounds.
+When they think about obtaining an American accent or getting rid of their accent, most people think about the pronunciation of their sounds.
 That’s what most accent teachers are teaching.
-Admittedly, when I hung out my shingle I did the same.
+Admittedly, when I hung out my shingle, I did the same.
 That’s what all my teachers were teaching me.

-After a few years I had to drop that method with my clients because I realized this is what causes people to over-pronounce their sounds and use an excessive front resonance.
-It results in a staccato, choppy speech pattern which, in turn, results in a highly accented sound!
+After a year or two, I dropped that method with my clients because I realized this causes people to over-pronounce their sounds and use excessive front resonance.
+It results in a staccato, choppy speech pattern, which, in turn, results in a highly accented sound!

-Not only are you not getting rid of your accent–you’re making it worse!
+Not only does over pronunciation not rid of your accent–it makes it worse!

 It’s in the back.
-To obtain an American accent you need to place a full vibrational resonance in the back of your mouth over the back of your tongue.
+To obtain an American accent, you need to place a full vibrational resonance in the back of your mouth over the back of your tongue.
 Imagine a ball of energy hovering over the back of your tongue as you speak.
-This results in your being able to project your voice easily & your being perceived as authoritative.
+Using back resonance helps you project your voice and makes others see you as the authority.

 How to Obtain an American Accent